 How do I read my DAR?

-You can access your DAR from URSA.
+You can access your DAR from my.ucla.
 If you need assistance understanding it, see a College counselor or your major’s counselor for assistance.

 Can I get credit for my AP courses?

 It depends on the class and the score you received.
 Please refer to the Admissions website for more information, and click on Credit from Advanced Placement Exams if you have additional questions, please contact our office